thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 ### Step 3: Creating the operation handler

-On your thin-edge.io device, run the following steps:
+On your %%te%% device, run the following steps:

 1. Create the following custom operation handler file